Enable Push-to-Deploy on DigitalOcean Kubernetes Using GitHub Actions

 run: kubectl rollout status deployment/python-example

-Go to the Actions tab in your GitHub repository, click on a workflow run and click Re-run jobs.
+Go to the Actions tab in your GitHub repository, click a workflow run and click Re-run jobs.
 Each step runs in the order specified in the workflow.
 Alternatively, you can edit any file in your repository and commit the changes to the repository.
 This commit triggers the workflow.

 You can monitor the workflow run by clicking All workflows and selecting the name of the workflow.
 Under Jobs, click build.